Industry Knowledge

 Yes, if they access maritime security zones unescorted.

-Marine engineers require an MSIC if their role involves unescorted access to maritime security zones (r.
+Contractors and casual workers need a Blue MSIC if their role requires unescorted access to a maritime security zone (r.
 6.07A(1)(c); r.
 6.07B).

 Do all stevedores need Blue or White MSICs?

-Stevedores require either a Blue or White MSIC based on their operational duties and access requirements.
-The specific type depends on factors
+Stevedores need either a Blue or White MSIC depending on their operational duties and the areas they must access.

 Details